-Transient or intermittent mild and moderate elevations of hepatic transaminases have been reported commonly with Actemra treatment, without progression to hepatic injury.
-An increased frequency of these elevations was observed when potentially hepatotoxic drugs (e.g., MTX) were used in combination with Actemra.
+Transient or intermittent mild and moderate elevations of hepatic transaminases have been reported commonly with Actemra treatment (see section 4.8 of the SmPC).
+An increased frequency of these elevations was observed when potentially hepatotoxic drugs (e.g. MTX) were used in combination with Actemra.
+When clinically indicated, other liver function tests including bilirubin should be considered.